What Anxious Attachment Really Feels Like (How to Begin Healing It)

 People often describe anxious attachment as a personality flaw (“clingy,” “needy,” “insecure”), but those words miss the truth entirely.

 Anxious attachment is a nervous system response shaped by early relational wounds.
 It’s the body learning to predict loss before it happens, because one day, in your history, that was the safest way to survive.
+Over time, this can show up as relationship anxiety, overthinking, or difficulty feeling secure even when nothing is actively wrong.

 And if you’ve ever wondered, “Why am I so obsessed with my partner?” or “Why does it hurt this much when they pull away, even slightly?” you’re not alone.
 And there’s nothing wrong with you.
 You’re carrying a story your body has been trying to resolve for years.